openhivestack/python-sdk/README.md

 You can now run your `main.py` file.
 Your agent will start an HTTP server on the specified endpoint and be ready to accept `task_request` messages.

+## Agent as a Registry

+The `AgentServer` now includes a full set of RESTful endpoints that expose the agent's internal registry, allowing any agent to serve as a discovery hub for a cluster of other agents.
+This enables agents to dynamically register, deregister, and discover each other over the network.

+### Registry API Endpoints

+- `POST /registry/add`: Registers an agent.
+The request body should be an `AgentInfo` object.
+- `GET /registry`: Returns a list of all registered agents.
+- `GET /registry/{agent_id}`: Retrieves the details of a single agent by its ID.
+- `DELETE /registry/{agent_id}`: Removes an agent from the registry.

 ## Registering Capabilities

 You can register capabilities in two ways: